 While all of Amsterdam’s central and outlying neighbourhoods are unanimously charming, some parts of the city have a certain additional appeal.
-To prepare eager travellers for their next trip to the Dutch capital, we have put together the following list of the most accommodating, fun and laid-back parts of the city.
+Culture Trip has put together the following list of the most accommodating, fun and laid-back parts of the city.

 Although Amsterdam-Noord might seem far off, the area is actually only a few minutes away from the inner city and is accessible via a speedy ferry that leaves from Centraal Station.
 Overhoeks is the most southernly part of Amsterdam-Noord and is immediately recognisable due to its monumental skyline, which is framed by EYE Film Institute and A’DAM Tower.
 A design hotel is actually contained within this second building, alongside a subterranean nightclub and several high-end restaurants.
 Other nearby highlights include a wine bar-cum-cinema called FC Hyena, which screens the latest arthouse releases and is the only bar in Amsterdam with an indoor skateboarding halfpipe, Skatecafe.